opsgenie/nagios-heartbeat-plugin/README.md

 OpsGenie heartbeat plugin that can be used in Nagios; with Linux and Windows distributions.

 1- Please [create an OpsGenie account](https://www.opsgenie.com/#signup) if you haven't done already.

 2- Add a heartbeat in OpsGenie [Heartbeats page](https://opsgenie.com/heartbeat).

-3- Create a OpsGenie Heartbeat integration from [Integrations](https://opsgenie.com/integration?add=Heartbeat) page and copy its Api key.
+3- Create a Heartbeat from [Heartbeats](https://app.opsgenie.com/heartbeat) page.

+4- Copy api key of Default API integration.

-4- Download the binary file, _heartbeat_ (provided below), into your Nagios libexec directory.
+5- Download the binary file, _heartbeat_ (provided below), into your Nagios libexec directory.

-5- In Nagios, define a command like so:
+6- In Nagios, define a command like so:

 ```
 define command{